assemblerflow/flowcraft/README.md

 assemblerflow build -t "trimmomatic spades abricate" -o my_pipeline.nf -n "assembly pipe"
 ```

-This command will generated several directories and files that will be
+This command will generated everything that is necessary to run the
-necessary to run the pipeline automatically, but the main pipeline executable
+pipeline automatically, but the main pipeline executable
 file will be `my_pipeline.nf`.
-This file will contain a linear nextflow pipeline
+This file will contain a nextflow pipeline
 for genome assembly starts with `trimmomatic` and finishes with anti-microbial
 gene annotation using `abricate`.
-You can check the help of that pipeline
+You can check the options of that pipeline
 using the `help` option:

 ```